 Employees in Lithuania are entitled to paid sick leave.
 Employers pay 80% to 100% of an employee's average salary for the first two days of sick leave.
 From the third day onwards, employees receive 62.06% of their salary from the State Social Insurance Fund Board.

 To be eligible for paid sick leave, employees must have been covered by social insurance for at least three months during the last 12 months, or at least six months during the last 24 months.

-In Lebanon, employer social contributions depend on the kind of contract.
+In Lithuania, employer social contributions depend on the kind of contract.
 For open-ended contracts, employers pay 1.77%.
 For fixed-term contracts, employers pay 2.49%.

 In Lithuania, employees pay a flat rate income tax of 20%.
 They also pay between 19.5% and 22.5% in social security.